Zyphdoz/git-commit-coupling-visualizer/README.md

 ## Configuration

-- Edit the file `src/server/ananlyzerConfig.ts` and specify the path to the directory that you want to analyze.
+- Edit the file `src/server/visualizerConfig.ts` and specify the path to the git directory for the project you want to open.
 This can be an absolute or a relative path.

 ## Running the application: